lsst/LDM-230/index.rst

 worker machines.
 There need to be at least 193 workers per string, or 386 total workers.
 400 workers are recommended to deal with failures, slow processing, or other issues.
-Each worker executes on a set of cores on one machine, typically 16 (one for each amplifier within the CCD).
+Each worker executes on a set of cores on one machine, typically 16 (one for each amplifier within the :term:`CCD`).
 Since we are anticipating at least 20 cores per processor and two processors per machine for the pre-commissioning nodes, each machine would have two workers (plus 8 extra cores for I/O and ancillary tasks).
 We thus require approximately 200 worker machines.
 While a pool of dedicated Alert Production workers will be available, additional machines from the Data Release Production cluster may also be used if necessary.